 - Professional tax: Deducted if applicable in your state

-The result is the estimated taxable salary income for the year — the number TDS calculations are based on.
+What's left is your estimated taxable salary income for the year, the number all TDS calculations are based on.

 Step 2: Submit Form 12BB to Declare Investments

 Form 12BB is the investment declaration form you submit to your employer.
-It tells your employer which deductions to factor in when computing your TDS.
-Without it, your employer calculates TDS on higher taxable income.
+It tells your employer which deductions to factor into your TDS.
+Skip it, and your employer calculates TDS on a higher taxable income than necessary.

 What to declare in Form 12BB: